 Many people say that the best finish for a steel bumper is powder coat.
 While there's merit to this idea (we powder coat more than half the bumpers we sell), paint has a couple of key advantages:

-If you’re looking for color and coating ideas for your bumper, you can draw some inspiration from the customer installation pictures on our website.
+If you’re looking for color and coating ideas for your bumper, you can draw some inspiration from the customer installation pictures in our gallery.
 Some people match the paint color of their truck.
 Others prefer to do a contrasting color to give their truck a custom look.

 We're loving the white-on-white look.